-Figure 11 shows the abatement cost (cost per unit of $CO_2$ displaced) for each strategy and balancing authority, in /metric ton $CO_2$ , for customers with commercial load.
+Figure 11 shows the abatement cost (cost per unit of CO_2 displaced) for each strategy and balancing authority, in /metric ton CO_2 , for customers with commercial load.

-The carbon matching strategy (red bar) ensures that the carbon emissions attributable to the customer's load are equally displaced by avoided emissions from the procured clean energy.
-Since this strategy allows U.S.-wide procurement, the abatement cost is \$12.9/metric ton for all balancing authorities.
+The carbon matching strategy (blue bar) ensures that the carbon emissions attributable to the customer's load are equally displaced by avoided emissions from the procured clean energy.
+Since this strategy allows U.S.-wide procurement, the abatement cost is \$13/metric ton for all balancing authorities.
 The annual energy matching strategy has a higher abatement cost, since the generator selected for that strategy is in ERCOT, while the generator selected for carbon matching is in SPP.
-SPP has relatively higher LMERs than ERCOT, meaning that, in general, more carbon will be displaced by clean energy generated in SPP.
+SPP has relatively higher LMERs than ERCOT, meaning that, in general, more carbon will be displaced by clean energy generated in SPP than in ERCOT.